aav31/fpl-toolkit/README.md

 Jupyter Notebook tool enabling users to research, optimize, and manage their Fantasy Premier League teams.

 ## Features

-The tool allows you to:
-- Easily extract data for each player and their clubs from the official FPL API allowing you to perform your own research (shots on target, minutes per game, yellow cards, upcoming fixtures, fixture difficulty rating etc.)
+- 📊 **Extract Data & Insights**: Easily extract data for each player and their clubs from the official FPL API, and gain valuable insights for your research.
-- Download the information for your own FPL team
+- ⬇️ **Download Team Info**: Download the information for your own FPL team.
-- Optimize your own FPL team based on a customizable expected points calculator
+- 📈 **Optimize Team**: Optimize your own FPL team based on a customizable expected points calculator.

 ## Installation
 1. Clone the repository: